All Tests

 Transferrin

-Transferrin is a key transport protein that carries iron through the bloodstream, measured in g/L in Australia.
-Because it reflects how your body moves and manages iron, it offers a deeper view of nutrient availability than looking at intake alone.
-Higher levels often suggest your system is actively trying to optimise iron delivery, while lower levels may hint at changes in liver function or inflammation.
+Transferrin is a transport protein that carries iron through the bloodstream and is measured in g/L in Australia.
+Measured via a transferrin blood test, it shows how effectively your body moves and manages iron.
+Higher levels may indicate increased demand for iron delivery, while lower levels can reflect changes related to liver function or inflammation.

-Keeping transferrin within a balanced range supports steadier energy, metabolic efficiency, and long-term vitality.
-Tracking it over time helps you understand how well your lifestyle, nutrition, and daily habits are supporting iron transport, giving you early insight to make informed changes before dips in performance appear.
+Keeping transferrin within a healthy range supports steady energy, metabolic efficiency, and long-term vitality.
+Tracking it with a transferrin blood test helps you understand how nutrition and lifestyle support iron transport, allowing earlier, informed adjustments.

 Transferrin is available in Vively's Full Body Health.
 Check Book your blood test now for only $374 per test.